Widgets are a great way to share content across your site for three reasons:

 To learn how to add widgets, refer to the Build Page Layout & Content article.

-Although there are dozens of widgets available to you, those that you're most likely to use are in the Feeds category because these automatically display the latest content from Higher Logic's core products (announcements, discussions, blogs, etc.).
+Although there are dozens of widgets available, you're most likely to use those in the Feeds category because they automatically display the latest content from your community site's core modules (announcements, discussions, blogs, etc.).

 NOTE: These are the default widgets that typically get added to a community site's (and any microsite's) landing page and home pages.